Collectible prices skyrocket, to the dismay of hobbyists

 But the surge of interest has been good for the corporations and Wall Street.

 Hasbro’s Wizards of the Coast division makes the tabletop role-playing game “Dungeons & Dragons” as well as Magic: The Gathering.
-Wizards' revenue doubled to $406 million in the second quarter.
+Wizards reported second-quarter revenue of $406 million, more than double year-ago revenue.
+Hasbro executives told investors in July they would soon be raising product prices.
+Wizards has introduced premium packs of cards with harder-to-find game pieces that sell for four to five times more than a regular packs.

-Meanwhile, private equity giant Blackstone purchased a majority stake in Certified Collectibles Group, a company that grades collectibles like trading cards, in July for $500 million.
+Wall Street has also ridden the wave of interest.
+Private equity giant Blackstone purchased a majority stake in Certified Collectibles Group, a company that grades collectibles like trading cards, in July for $500 million.
+The company has doubled its employee count since last year and is buying another 30,000 square feet of office space, President Max Spiegel said.

-Whether that’s good for the players who have long participated in these hobbies is unknown.
-Long-time collectors likely stand to make money in the future, but those who recently entered these communities may be purchasing overpriced cards hyped by those to stand to benefit the most, community leaders said.
+Whether that's good for the players who have long participated in these hobbies is unknown.
+Long-time collectors likely stand to make money in the future, but those who recently entered these communities may be purchasing overpriced cards hyped by those who stand to benefit the most, community leaders said.
+It's not unlike the stock market craze that drove prices of GameStop and other “meme” stocks higher earlier this year.

 “There’s now a whole subculture who are using Pokemon as a stock market.
 I don't know how those people can look at the community and say this is healthy,” Shelbie said.